 - Higher Interest Than the Senior Mortgage.
 Because of the greater risk that financial institutions carry with a subordinate loan, they typically have a slightly higher interest rate than primary home mortgages.

 - Unwise Spending.
 While cash in hand can be used for worthwhile projects, it can also be spent unwisely and end up costing you.
 Remember that you are still paying interest on these funds and should not treat this as free money.

 There are all sorts of situations where subordinate financing is appropriate.
 If you’re looking to take out a subordinate loan, there’s a number of channels you can go through.
 Credit unions, for example, offer competitive interest rates and can be a helpful resource in guiding you through the world of home financing.

 But like any big choice, a finance decision needs to be thought through.
 Weigh the advantages and disadvantages of your particular financial situation.
 Ask yourself if the benefit is greater than the inherent risk that second mortgages carry.
-If so, subordinate financing may be right for you!
+Do your research, and you may decide that subordinate financing is right for you.